-It’s rare for a trip to the Philippines not to include Siargao.
-Although unknown to many for years, this island in the south of the country has been winning over so many travelers that it’s hard not to leave a little piece of your heart there, just like it happened to us.
-In Things to do in Siargao we already talked at length about all the activities you can do, but today we want to dive into the island-to-island excursions, a.k.a. island hopping in Siargao.
+No trip to the Philippines is complete without visiting Siargao.
+Although it remained under the radar for years, this island in the southeast of the country has been winning over so many travelers that it’s hard not to leave a little piece of your heart there, just like it did for us.
+In Things to Do in Siargao, we cover all the activities you can do there in detail, but today we want to dive into the island-hopping trips, a.k.a. island hopping in Siargao.

-While there are plenty of reasons to spend a few days on Siargao Island itself, the truth is that—except for Alegria and a couple of others—its beaches are not among the best beaches in the Philippines.
-Still, that shouldn’t be a reason to skip it on your itinerary.
-Honestly, some of the prettiest beaches we’ve seen on our Philippine trips are around Siargao and, for that reason, we think it’s essential to devote at least a couple of days to island hopping in Siargao.
+While there are plenty of reasons to spend a few days on Siargao Island itself, the truth is that—except for Alegria and a couple of other spots—its beaches are not among the best beaches in the Philippines.
+Still, that shouldn’t be a reason to leave it off your itinerary.
+Honestly, some of the prettiest beaches we’ve seen on our trips around the Philippines are around Siargao and, for that reason, we think it’s essential to devote at least a couple of days to island hopping in Siargao.

-Although the island-to-island routes aren’t as complete or diverse as those in El Nido, Coron, or Port Barton (among the best island hoppings in the Philippines), we promise that Siargao’s island hopping will win you over.
+Although the island-hopping routes aren’t as complete or diverse as those in El Nido, Coron, or Port Barton (among the best island-hopping trips in the Philippines), we promise that Siargao’s island hopping will win you over.

 Absolutely!

-Although there are more and more agencies running excursions in Siargao and its surroundings, unless you’re traveling solo or want to forget about logistics (which is also great), it usually doesn’t make much sense to pay an agency to manage anything.
+Although there are more and more agencies running excursions in and around Siargao, unless you’re traveling solo or don’t want to deal with logistics (which is also great), it usually doesn’t make much sense to pay an agency to arrange everything for you.
 You can do the island hopping in Siargao on your own, enjoying the flexibility that comes with it and without breaking the bank.

-Below we’ll go into detail about the routes you can do, how much they cost, and how to arrange them either organized or independently.
+Below we’ll go into detail about the routes you can do, how much they cost, and how to arrange them, either through a tour or independently.
 Still, keep this in mind: unlike in El Nido or Coron, island hopping in Siargao can be arranged from the island’s ports at officially set prices.
-It’s the way to save, and you don’t need any “contacts”.
+It’s the best way to save money, and you don’t need any “contacts”.

 The best island hopping in Siargao

-Getting straight to the point, here we’ll tell you everything about island hopping in Siargao.
-From our perspective—having done them all several times—they’re all really worth it, and whether you like one more than another is, to repeat ourselves, a matter of taste.
+Let’s get straight to the point: here’s everything you need to know about island hopping in Siargao.
+From our perspective—having done them all several times—they’re all really worth it, and whether you like one more than another is, honestly, a matter of taste.
 We’ve spent many years advising travelers and gathering their feedback, and we’ve heard every possible opinion about these Siargao tours.

-If you ask for our opinion, two are essential to us: Tri-island + Mam’on and Sugba Lagoon (plus their add-ons).
+If you ask us, two feel essential: Tri-island + Mam’on and Sugba Lagoon (plus their add-ons).
 If you have 5 days or more in Siargao, we’d also include Sohoton and/or the Corregidor, Mam’on, and La Januza combo.

 1. Classic island hopping in Siargao: Guyam Island, Daku Island and Naked Island (Tri-island)

-When we first went to Siargao back in 2014, hardly anyone went to these islands.
+When we first went to Siargao back in 2014, hardly anyone visited these islands.
 In fact, you had to set everything up yourself and it was a bit of an odyssey.
-Nowadays, this is the island hopping in Siargao that everyone does, and it’s as simple as heading to the General Luna pier (next to the market), buying something to eat (you can also buy cooked food on Daku), and paying the following prices at the tourism office (General Luna Tourism Office on Google Maps):
+Nowadays, this is the island hopping in Siargao that everyone does, and it’s as simple as heading to the General Luna pier (next to the market), buying something to eat (you can also buy cooked food on Daku), and paying the following official prices at the tourism desk (General Luna Tourism Office on Google Maps):

 - 3,000 pesos per boat for up to 5 people (6 with the guide)